BTBurke/twilio-voice/README.md

 export VOICEMAIL_FILE="relative path to WAV or MP3 file to play as voicemail prompt"
 ```

-Now run
+Now run:

 ```
 source env.sh
 ./twilio-voice
 ```

-If everything is set up correctly, you'll see that it's running a server on port 8080, which Twilio can access via ngrok on your home computer.
+If everything is set up correctly, you'll see that it's running a server on port 8080 which Twilio can access via ngrok on your home computer.

 Give it a test by calling your virtual number.
 It should ring your phone.
 Don't answer it and wait for the voicemail prompt.
 Leave a message and wait for the transcription to come to your inbox.